fabio-ivona/livewire-refresh/README.md

 # dummy project for unwanted full refreshes reproduction

-This project is a reproduction of the issue described in
+This project is a reproduction of the issue described [here](https://github.com/vitejs/vite/issues/9512)

 steps to reproduce: